jakobzhao/geog595/03_bot/readme.md

 If you have used python for scientific research before, you must already experience the complexity of configuring the execution environment.
 So, in order not to simplify the process of environment configuration, we decide to execute the crawlers on Google Colab.
 Google Colab allows its user to compose and execute arbitrary python code directly through the browser, and is especially well suited to machine learning, data analysis and education.
 There is an embedded Jupyter notebook that requires no setup and has an excellent free version, which gives free access to Google computing resources such as GPUs and TPUs.

-## 2. Develop a generic Twitter crawler using Selenium
+## 2. Develop a generic Youtube crawler using Selenium

 This section will walk you through the process of making a generic web crawler.
 This crawler manipulates a browser using a python library named "Selenium".
 This library enables the crawler mimic how a human user visits and/or interacts with web pages.
 While viewing the web pages, the crawler monitors the data flows, parses the html structure, and extracts the requested data items.
 Below, we will introduce how to design a crawler to collect information from a group of youtube videos.